m3dwards/longmynd.org/content/sites/little-london.md

 So when would you go there in preference to elsewhere?\
 When there is very little wind elsewhere, and you want a big hill in a gentle NW to NNW wind.
 When the wind strength is forecast to be higher to the west of the Mynd.
 When the thermal strengths are forecast to be better, higher cloudbase or more stable conditions (not overdeveloping to Cunim or spreadout likely).

-The map will be replaced with one more suited to Little London once the landing options have been checked out

-<iframe style="aspect-ratio: 16 / 9; width: 100%; max-width: 560px;" src="https://www.youtube.com/embed/qywHZBbyURo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 #### WARNING